by Eric M. Baumel

 A .gitignore file lists the files and directories you do not want under source control, such as hidden files (.DS_Store on MacOS) , environment files (.env), secure credentials, venv and test directories, etc.

-Once you have files ready to be placed under source control, view the files that have been created or changed.
+- Once you have files ready to be placed under source control, view the files that have been created or changed. - git status

-Track these files so they can be commited.
+- Track these files so they can be commited. - git add .

 Only push commits that will build and run.

-branch.
-This becomes your HEAD branch.git checkout -b <new-branch>
+- Continue your work in a - devbranch.
+This becomes your HEAD branch.- git checkout -b <new-branch>

 Other Useful Git Commands